Number : Season 14, serial 5 of 6.

 First UK Broadcast : 29 January – 19 February 1977.

-Plot : The Doctor and Leela land on a huge mining vehicle, which is being driving over a desert planet; syphoning the sand for precious rocks.
-It is staffed by a small crew of humans and robotic servants.
-However, the human crew begin getting picked off one-by-one and the Doctor suspects that the robots – might be to blame.
+Plot : The Doctor and Leela, land on a huge moving sand mining-vehicle.
+Which is being driving over a desert planet; syphoning the sand for precious rocks.
+It is staffed, by a small crew of humans and robotic servants.
+However, the human crew begin getting picked off one-by-one, and the Doctor suspects; that the robots – might be to blame.

 Whats good : Creepy robots look like Cherubs/Angels.
 The sand-miner is an interestingly different location on which to set the story.